le-petit-prince/dstahlke-gnuplot-iostream-wiki/NewDocs.markdown

 # Mouse events

+On Linux you can intercept mouse clicks.
+The coordinates as well as the button number are reported.
+See `example-interactive.cc` for an example.

 # Custom datatypes

+If you define your own custom data type (e.g. a `struct`) then you must tell gnuplot-iostream how to print it.
+This is done by providing a specialization of the `TextSender` class (for methods like `send1d()` that send text) or the `BinfmtSender` and `BinarySender` classes (for methods like `sendBinary1d()` that send binary data).
+For an example, take a look at `example-tuples.cc`.

+If there is no specialization of `TextSender` then the `<<` operator is used.
+So you can also just provide a specialization of `operator<<(std::ostream &, ...)`.

 # Custom array types

+STL containers, Armadillo, and Blitz++ are supported.
+Support for other containers is added by providing a specialization of the `ArrayTraits` class.
+For an example, look at the Armadillo and Blitz++ portions of `gnuplot-iostream.h`.

 # Compiler support

+FIXME - make chart of compiler support

 NOTE: tell which ones support C++11.

 # Windows

+On Linux, the "-persist" option can be passed to gnuplot in order to prevent the gnuplot window from closing when your program exits.
+On Windows this doesn't seem to work.
+The `pgnuplot` command keeps the window open, but temporary files can disappear before they are read.
+If you can find a good solution for Windows, let me know.

+One thing that will work is to have your program wait for a keystroke before exiting.

 # FAQ